MrCRick/Mimir-webUI/README.md

 Create database
 ---------------

+First following this repository to create mimir DataBase: https://github.com/dandamico/Mimir-ApiServer.git

-In your virtual env:
+Then in terminal of your Mimir-webUI virtual env:

-	$ flask db init

-	$ flask db migrate -m "(table name) table"

-	$ flask db upgrade
+	$ python createTables.py

-Now you created a DB in your repository.
+Now you created two tables in mimir DB.

 Set environment variables